History of Tonganoxie

 The “Chief Tonganoxie” swimming pool was built in 1925.
 The pool was opened by local businessmen and citizens that were hoping to boost the spirit of Tonganoxie.
-The pool was used until 2007, when it was replaced with a new water park.
+The pool was used until 2007, when it was replaced with a new state-of-the-art water park.

 The biggest business Tonganoxie has ever had was established in the 1922.
 The Franklin Ice Cream Company employed forty or more local men and women at one time, and was a very successful business until 1958.
 Prior to the Franklins Ice cream company, the building was a canning factory in the 1880’s and in the early 1900’s was; “The Tonganoxie Faultless Condensery.”

 In the 1860’s there was no local law enforcement.
 If there were a problem that citizens could not resolve themselves, they would contact the county sheriff.
 In the 1870’s Tonganoxie had over ten saloons and the town was becoming very rough.
 The City Council appointed Willard Angel as the first Town Marshal.
 The original city jail was located on Main Street; the building was first burned down by friends of a several time offender that was locked up.
 In 1880 a sandstone jail was built.
 In the 1920’s they added a steal cage to the basement of City Hall to hold offenders.
 The early Marshals provided transportation for themselves, most of the time if there was a citizen seeking his help, they would provide the transportation.
 One of the Tonganoxie Marshals, Bill Stone was famous for riding a milk cow around town on his rounds.
 The first marshal was paid $6 a month.
 Every year the City Council would usually vote to raise the marshal’s salary but sometimes also increasing the marshal’s responsibilities.
 It was not uncommon to see one of the marshals doing street work, such as cleaning the gutters and the street.
 During the depression crime such as bootlegging and theft was severely increased because of many citizens being out of jobs.
 In the 1950’s the first police car was purchased for the town so that the police could be more mobile.
-There is Currently 15, full-time and part-time officers working for the City of Tonganoxie.
+There are currently 15 full-time and part-time officers working for the City of Tonganoxie.

 For more information about our history, visit the Tonganoxie Community Historical Society.